-PREREQUISITE: MDWF 1010, BIOL 1010
+PREREQUISITE: MDWF 1010, BIOL 1010, ENGL 1050 (can be taken concurrently)

 This course helps student midwives prepare to become efficient, trustworthy, and competent assistants.
 It is designed to give students an understanding of the requirements and duties of a midwife's assistant.
 After having completed this course, students will be prepared with the theoretical background necessary for their clinical practicum.
 Students will understand the scope and principles of general skills used in a prenatal setting and will explore the role of the assistant through case studies.